jc10101010/TurquoiseGraphics/README.md

 This shader darkens the object based on its distance from the camera, simulating a light falloff effect.

-Sure!
-Below is an updated section of the README that explains the console version and how you can adapt the GUI-agnostic approach for a new GUI by rewriting key methods (`drawSceneToScreen`, `fillTriangle`, and `outlineTriangle`).

 ---

 ### GUI-Agnostic Rendering